 - In the Media Settings page, check the maximum allowed dimensions.

 You can also try to find comparable images and check their size.
-This is useful if you’re editing a theme template and just want switch the default image.
+This is useful if you’re editing a theme template and just want to switch the default image.
 If that doesn’t work, feel free to experiment.
 You can do it in draft mode, and publish the changes later.
 When you get the right size, edit the image in Photoshop, GIMP, or via an online image resize website.
 Afterward, utilize the free image compression websites such as TinyJPG or CompressJPEG.
 Alternatively, you can download third-party software such as Caesium Image Compressor.

 If you are still struggling to upload, you might have to increase the maximum file upload size limit.
 Unfortunately, you might still get a 413 Request Entity Too Large error.
 Luckily, as you can see, that issue can be solved too.

-5. Fix non-functioning Add Media button
+5. Fix the non-functional Add Media button

 Some people struggle with this issue due to a malfunctioning function, theme, or plugin.
 And although it still allows you to upload an image after you access your WordPress website via FTP, it’s not always convenient.
 For that reason, it’s best if you learn how to fix Add Media button not working in WordPress.